avatorl/DataViz-Vega/README.md

 # Deneb-Vega data visualization examples

-This repository contains source code and data for data visualizations created by Andrzej Leszkiewicz usig Vega visualization language.
+This repository contains source code and data for data visualizations created by Andrzej Leszkiewicz using Vega visualization language.
 The visualizations presented here can be be embedded into any Power BI report using Deneb custom visual, as well as they can be embedded directly into any web page.
 Read more about [Deneb and Vega in Power BI](https://powerofbi.org/dataviz-galaxy-power-bi-deneb-vega/).

 Each folder in this repository usually contains one visualization example: one Vega specification file (JSON) and at least one data file (CSV or JSON).
 Some examples may be presented in multiple variations and therefore more than one Vega specification file per folder.